Avro Vulcan: Nuclear deterrent

 As part of Britain's independent nuclear deterrent, the Vulcan initially carried Britain's first nuclear weapon, the Blue Danube gravity bomb.
 Blue Danube was a low-kiloton yield fission bomb designed before the United States detonated the first hydrogen bomb.
 These were supplemented by U.S.-owned Mk 5 bombs (made available under the Project E programme) and later by the British Red Beard tactical nuclear weapon.
 The UK had already embarked on its own hydrogen bomb programme, and to bridge the gap until these were ready the V-bombers were equipped with an Interim Megaton Weapon based on the Blue Danube casing containing Green Grass, a large pure-fission warhead of 400 ktonTNT yield.
 (Note: According to UK parlance of the time, "megaton range" was understood to correspond to 500 kt or greater.
 The Green Grass warhead had a predicted yield of 500 kt.)
 This bomb was known as Violet Club.
 Only five were deployed before the Green Grass warhead was incorporated into a developed weapon as Yellow Sun Mk.1.

 The later Yellow Sun Mk 2, was fitted with Red Snow, a British-built variant of the U.S. W28 warhead.
 Yellow Sun Mk 2 was the first British thermonuclear weapon to be deployed, and was carried on both the Vulcan and Handley Page Victor.
 The Valiant retained U.S. nuclear weapons assigned to SACEUR under the dual-key arrangements.
 Red Beard was positioned in Singapore for use by Vulcan and Victor bombers.
 From 1963, three squadrons of Vulcan B.2s and two squadrons of Victor B.2s were armed with the Blue Steel missile, a rocket-powered stand-off bomb, which was also fitted with the 1.1 MtonTNT yield Red Snow warhead.

 Operationally, RAF Bomber Command and the SAC cooperated in the Single Integrated Operational Plan to ensure coverage of all major Soviet targets from 1958; 108 of the RAF's V-bombers were assigned targets under the plan by the end of 1959.
 From 1962 onwards, one aircraft per squadron in every RAF bomber base were armed with nuclear weapons and on standby permanently under the principle of Quick Reaction Alert (QRA).
-Vulcans on QRA were to be airborne within four minutes of receiving an alert, as this was identified as the amount of time between warning of a USSR nuclear strike being launched and it arriving in Britain.
+Vulcans on QRA were to be airborne within fifteen minutes of receiving an alert, although the amount of time between warning of a USSR nuclear strike being launched and it arriving in Britain was in the region of four minutes.
 The closest the Vulcan came to taking part in potential nuclear conflict was during the Cuban Missile Crisis in October 1962, where Bomber Command was moved to Alert Condition 3, an increased state of preparedness from normal operations; however, it stood down in early November.